leepatpl/RepData_PeerAssessment1/PA1_template.md

 ##                   NA's   :2304     (Other)   :15840
 ```

-4. Make a histogram of the total number of steps taken each day.
-Calculate and report the mean and median of the total number of steps taken per day.
+#### Make a histogram of the total number of steps taken each day.
+Calculate and report the mean and median of the total number of steps taken per day:

 ```r